hdano/stocks/README.md

 # Stocks Trade API App

-Coded by Harrison Dano for Python Coding Test of FLEXISOURCEIT
+This is a simple Python/Django demo app coded by Harrison Dano to demonstrate Python and Django skills.

 ## Requirements